 It says that a valid TEFL or TESOL certificate must …

 - be externally validated by a reputable examination body (usually a university or recognised examination board) or accredited by a national accrediting body such as Ofqual in England;

 - contain at least six hours’ supervised teaching practice where a qualified and standardised assessor observes the trainee teacher teaching real TEFL students and gives feedback to the trainee on their performance;

 - contain at least 100 hours of ELT / TESOL input.

 Is Ofqual level 5 OK for online TEFL courses?

-It is their commitment to quality and the fact that every course that Cambridge Assessment English and Trinity College of London run is visited by an external moderator, every student is personally assessed by the moderator and all coursework is thoroughly checked.
+Their commitment to quality and the fact that every course that Cambridge Assessment English and Trinity College of London run is visited by an external moderator, every student is personally assessed by the moderator and all coursework is thoroughly checked.